hussam-a/ExchangeGram/README.md

 # Project-Mayhem

-A distributed system for sharing encrypted images, written in C and C++
+A fault tolerant distributed system for sharing encrypted images, written in C and C++

 ## Authors